vega-d/WebCord_flatpak_build/README.md

 # WebCord_flatpak_build
-A "wrapper" repository for building flatpaks of WebCord, doesn't build successfully as of now.
+A "wrapper" repository for building flatpaks of WebCord, BUILDS FINE!

 `deps.sh` will install all needed dependencies.